 JOMJALAN gathered the list of zoos with pandas in the world, then used the current exchange rate to see what an entry cost in US dollars.

-Keep scrolling to see which zoo has pandas and what will the entrance ticket cost you.
+Keep scrolling to see which zoo has pandas and what will the entrance ticket in 2018 will cost you.
 Or pick a country below :

 There are 4 zoos with pandas in the USA.
 You can fork USD 54 a ticket or you can see them for free.